myhro/docs-content/content/guides/introduction-to-docker.md

 Now when you’re inside the container, you can change it to your liking, e.g.:

 	$ apt-get update
-	$ apt-get install openjdk-8-jdk
+	$ apt-get install default-jdk

 Once you’re done, you need to exit your container using the `exit` command.

 Now that we have a new container, we can “save” it by committing it to a new image.
 This can either be a new version of an existing image, or a completely new image.

-	$ docker commit -m “Added OpenJDK 8” -a “Mr. Smith” changing_container yourusername/java:8
+	$ docker commit -m “Added OpenJDK 7” -a “Mr. Smith” changing_container yourusername/java:7

 Here we used the `-m` flag to add a commit message and the `-a` flag to specify an author.
-Further, we specified a target `yourusername/java:8`, which consists of a user `yourusername`, an image name `java` and a tag `8`.
+Further, we specified a target `yourusername/java:7`, which consists of a user `yourusername`, an image name `java` and a tag `7`.

 This image will now be available to us locally, so we can run it like any other image:

-	$ docker run -t -i yourusername/java:8 /bin/bash
+	$ docker run -t -i yourusername/java:7 /bin/bash

 Like mentioned above, the better way to create an image is to build it from a Dockerfile.
 For this we have create a Dockerfile in our projects directory and open it with the editor of our choice.
 A Dockerfile that recreates the image we created manually above would look like following:

 ```
 FROM ubuntu:14.04
 MAINTAINER Mr Smith <mr@smith.com>
-RUN apt-get update && apt-get install -y openjdk-8-jdk
+RUN apt-get update && apt-get install -y default-jdk
 ENTRYPOINT /bin/bash
 ```